Important Landmarks In North America

 10. The Empire State Building, USA: A Symbol of Ambition

 The Empire State Building, a towering Art Deco masterpiece in New York City, stood as the tallest building in the world for many years, symbolizing American ambition and engineering prowess.
-Its sleek design and imposing height remain awe-inspiring, capturing the spirit of the city that never sleeps.
+Now, its sleek design and imposing height remain awe-inspiring, capturing the spirit of the city that never sleeps.
 The Empire State Building’s enduring appeal stems from its role in shaping the New York City skyline and its enduring presence as an architectural icon.

 11. The Golden Gate Bridge, USA: An Engineering Triumph